FACT-Finder-Web-Components/documentation/markdown/5.x/en/documentation/include-scripts.md

 `custom-elements-es5-adapter.js` and `webcomponents-loader.js` will load the required polyfills minimized to the needs of the calling browser.

+If the Web Components library detects that the browser does not support the _Web Components Web API_ and there is no polyfill loaded, it will emit an error to the browser console.

 ### A note on default styles